Skip to main content

 Student Writing as Public Text

-By Edited by Emily Isaacs, Edited by Phoebe Jackson
+By Emily Isaacs, Phoebe Jackson

 While many scholars argue quite forcefully for public writing, few discuss the values behind these calls, the ethics involved with asking students to engage in this kind of writing, or the pedagogical approaches and strategies that are employed when students attempt to do so.
 Is it even ethical of us to assume students will necessarily benefit from such a practice?
 What kind of problems can we expect to face?
 What are the effects on students and their writing?